-He joined the firm in 1997 and has worked across Bain's North America offices in Boston, New York and Dallas as well as internationally in Bain's Johannesburg office and with teams in Europe and Asia.
+He joined the firm in 1997 and has worked across our offices in Boston, New York, Dallas and Johannesburg, as well as with teams in Europe and Asia.

-Joe has worked in and around the utilities sector continuously since 2002.
-As the global practice leader, he is responsible for both Bain's client work and intellectual property in the space.
-He works directly with some of the largest investor-owned utilities in the Americas and advises teams around the world.
+Joe has continuously worked in and around the utilities sector for nearly 20 years.
+As our former global Utilities practice leader, he was responsible for both our client work and intellectual property in the space.
+He regularly works directly with some of the largest investor-owned utilities in the Americas and advises teams around the world.

 His most recent work has centered in four areas:

-- Digital: Beyond 'pilot' use cases to scale deployment
+- Digital: Beyond "pilot" use cases to scale deployment; and

-Joe represents Bain at global industry forums and events including the World Economic Forum and The Edison Electric Institute, in addition to publishing various briefs and articles.
+Joe frequently represents our firm at global industry forums and events, including the World Economic Forum and The Edison Electric Institute, in addition to publishing various briefs and articles.

 Prior to joining us, he worked for the Board of Governors of the Federal Reserve System in Washington D.C., specializing in regulated industry economics.

 Joe holds an MBA from the Wharton School of the University of Pennsylvania and a B.A. in Economics from Lehigh University.

 - “Navigating the Energy and Natural Resources Transition,” Video, July 2021